SIUE-Bode/Bode/Background.md

 API:

-1. Follow the [Boston Dynamics quickstart guide](https://dev.bostondynamics.com/docs/python/quickstart) to set up the python programming environment.
+1. Follow the [Boston Dynamics quickstart guide](https://dev.bostondynamics.com/docs/python/quickstart) to set up the python programming environment on your PC.
-2. Connect the development device to spot's Wi-Fi network.
+2. Connect the development device (PC) to spot's Wi-Fi network.

 ### Controlling SPOT